pipos4k/The-Big-Book/README.md

 # The Big Book

-This is a project with a lot little problems that I start to solve with Python.
+This is a combination of little problems which I solved using Python.

+reference: The Big Book from Al Sweigart